ShimantoRahman/empulse/docs/getting_started.rst

         :link: quickstart
         :link-type: ref

-        From a fresh install to a model that captures twice the business value, in about five minutes.
+        From a fresh install to a model that captures noticeably more business value, in about five minutes.

     .. grid-item-card:: Which tool do I need?
         :link: overview